 Appeal of Grade.
 Any grade change or appeal for a grade change must be requested within 30 days after the end of the course in which the grade is given.
 If a student believes the grade recorded by an instructor is inconsistent with the documentary evidence, an informal discussion with the faculty member is required as the first step of an appeal.
-If satisfactory resolution is not achieved at this level, the student may then seek resolution with the appropriate academic administrator in which the course is taught.
-The final step would be to submit a written request for an appeal of a grade to the appropriate academic administrator.
+If satisfactory resolution is not achieved at this level, the student may then seek resolution with the program director in which the course is taught.
+The final step would be to submit a written request for an appeal of a grade to the academic vice president.

-After receiving the written request, the academic administrator will meet with the student to verify an attempt at resolution of the issue through the negotiation process and/or in mediation with the student and faculty.
-If it is determined that resolution has not occurred, the academic administrator will request written documentation with rationale from both the student and the instructor regarding the grade assigned.
-The academic administrator will also schedule a hearing with the graduate studies council.
+After receiving the written request, the academic vice president will meet with the student to verify an attempt at resolution of the issue through the negotiation process and/or in mediation with the student and faculty.
+If it is determined that resolution has not occurred, the academic vice president will request written documentation with rationale from both the student and the instructor regarding the grade assigned.
+The academic vice president will also schedule a hearing with the graduate studies council.
 The council has the right to interview the student, the faculty member(s), and other pertinent individuals in an effort to reach a just resolution of this issue.
 This council will render the final decision on the appeal.
-Notification of the grade appeal findings will be forthcoming from the appropriate academic administrator's office.
+Notification of the grade appeal findings will be forthcoming from the academic vice president's office.